soton-ecs-2014-gdp-12/example-poll-backend/README.md

 API
 ====================

 The server exposes two endpoints, a POST /vote and a GET /results/annotationId/questionId.
-Additonally some work is done to fix CORS problems that could occur.
+Additionally some work is done to fix CORS problems that could occur.

 The POST endpoint expects a schema similar to the vg-questions webworker:
 ```